Slicer/Slicer/Docs/developer_guide/python_faq.md

 ## How to type file paths in Python

-New Python users on Windows often suprised when they enter a path that contain backslash character (`\`) and it just does not work.
+New Python users on Windows often surprised when they enter a path that contain backslash character (`\`) and it just does not work.
 Since backslash (`\`) is an escape character in Python, it requires special attention when used in string literals.
 For example, this is incorrect:

     somePath = "F:\someFolder\myfile.nrrd"  # incorrect (\s and \m are interpreted as special characters)